Oral lichen planus

 What is oral lichen planus?

-Oral lichen planus affects 50% of patients with skin lichen planus but may occur without skin lesions elsewhere.
-All areas inside the mouth can be affected.
-There may be no symptoms but it can cause discomfort, lumps and ulcers.
+Oral lichen planus affects 50% of patients with cutaneous lichen planus but may occur without skin lesions elsewhere.

 What is the cause of oral lichen planus?

-The precise cause of oral lichen planus is unknown.
-It appears to be an autoimmune disease in which cells called CD8+ T lymphocytes, and chemical mediators such as the cytokine TNF, attack the oral epithelial cells resulting in their death.
+The precise cause of oral lichen planus is not fully understood.
+It involves cytotoxic CD8+ T lymphocytes and pro-inflammatory cytokines, which attack the oral epithelial cells — resulting in their death.
+The immune response is mediated by antigen-specific cells.

-- Drugs i.e., oral lichenoid drug reaction.
-This is most often due to gold therapy.
-Other medications include some antibiotics, non steroidal anti-inflammatory drugs, drugs used for treating hypertension, heart disease and high lipids.
-These drugs more commonly cause a skin eruption with the mouth being affected less often.
+- Drugs — this is called oral lichenoid drug reaction.
+It is most often due to gold therapy.
+Other medications include some antibiotics, nonsteroidal anti-inflammatory drugs, antimalarials, drugs used for treating hypertension and heart disease, and antiretroviral medicines.
+These drugs more commonly cause a lichenoid skin eruption, with the mouth being affected less often.

-- Contact allergens in dental restorative materials (mercury) or toothpastes, particularly spearmint.
-These may be identified by careful patch testing
+- Contact allergens in dental restorative materials (mercury, nickel, gold, resins, acrylates) or toothpaste, particularly spearmint.
+These may be identified by careful patch testing.

 - Viral infection, particularly Hepatitis C